What is the Best Kind of Dental Floss?

 Normal or Loose Tooth Contacts

 - The best floss to use is Woven Floss for these areas (SuperFloss works too).
-It has great surface area to wipe away plaque and enough diameter that it still works well in normal and loose contacts.
+It has a great surface area to wipe away plaque and enough diameter that it still works well in normal and loose contacts.

 Tight Tooth Contacts